rmbproduction/rmbfrontend/DEPLOYMENT.md

 1. Ensure the backend's CORS settings include your frontend domain
 2. Check that `CORS_ALLOW_CREDENTIALS` is set to `true` on the backend
 3. Verify that the request includes proper headers

+### Service Worker

+If you encounter service worker issues:
+1. Clear your browser cache
+2. Unregister existing service workers
+3. Reload the page